pisv/handly/org.eclipse.handly.examples.adapter/README.md

 Handly 1.1 introduced support for building a search result view page and a call hierarchy view.
 The adapter example demonstrates that support.
-Use "Show Calls" and "Find References" actions in the outline's context menu to open the example's call hierarchy view and search result page respectively.
+Use "Open Call Hierarchy" and "Find References" actions in the outline's context menu to open the example's call hierarchy view and search result page respectively.

+Handly 1.6 introduced support for building a type hierarchy view.
+The adapter example demonstrates that support.
+Use "Open Type Hierarchy" action in the outline's context menu to open the example's type hierarchy view.